-The Reciprocity of Live and Digital: This means both creating brand activations that invite social sharing, but also creating content from the events.
+The Reciprocity of Live and Digital: This means creating brand activations that invite social sharing and creating content from the events.
 Your booth, your branding, your marketing materials at an event will live longer and travel further if you create some compelling content at the event.
-Through this content creation you open up the possibility for:
+Through this content creation, you open up the possibility for:

 - Follow-up communication with potential customers

 - Cross-marketing opportunities with other brands at the event

 - Much needed content for your editorial calendar

 Essentially, by creating content out of the event marketing, you are merchandising the work done at your brand activation.
 Your event marketing efforts get to live a second life in your digital marketing and your digital marketing helps to promote your next event.

 Quality Content Creation: The most significant challenges to accomplish the successful merchandising of your activation are:

 - Creating high-quality content worthy of being shared